Examples

 The expected result shows a summary table of all commands, their syntax, and their description.
 In practice, /help is the first command to run when you start with Claude Code.

-This variant filters the help to show only the details for /compact.
+The /help command takes no arguments.
+It directly displays the complete list of available commands.
 For a complete onboarding, check the installation and first launch tutorial which guides you step by step.

 CommandDescriptionArgument Required